tesseract-ocr/tesseract/README.md

 Tesseract supports various output formats: plain-text, hocr(html), pdf.

+This project does not include a GUI application.
+If you need one, please see the [3rdParty](https://github.com/tesseract-ocr/tesseract/wiki/3rdParty) wiki page.

+You should note that in many cases, in order to get better OCR results, you'll need to [improve the quality](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality) of the image you are giving Tesseract.

 The latest stable version is 3.04, released in July 2015.

 #Brief history